What do Seventh-day Adventists Believe About The Great Controversy?

 Even apart from religion and spirituality, there are stories and theories about the constant struggle of good vs. evil.
 No matter what people call the good or name the evil, it’s obvious that the struggle is real.

-A battle that started long ago, in another part of creation, is now being played out here on Earth because we are beings of free agency—the ability to choose for ourselves.
+A battle that started long ago, in another part of creation, is now being played out here on Earth because we are beings of free agency—with the ability to choose for ourselves.

 And some see the struggle between good and evil as purely psychological.
 They see it as the inner conflict that arises from the human psyche, and is then played out in the drama of human existence.